NIKHCODE/climate-signal-lab/_posts/2026-05-27-article2-breaking-points.md

 ## My Take

-*(Add your personal opinion here — what surprised you, what frustrated you, your perspective as someone living in India experiencing these changes firsthand)*
+When I first observed the trend between 1937 and 1978 I was surprised and quite happy.
+Initially I assumed that maybe after worldwars and other global changes there was a slowdown in the greenhouse gases emissions and the planet was finally able to breathe but what really happened was something that I never knew existed and probably a lot of people too.

-The number that I keep coming back to is **222x**.
+That cooling was due to the pollution emissions reflecting sunlight back and masking the warming effect of carbondioxide but the real effect came decades after when the seal has finaaly opened and the mercury started going alarmingly high and now the number that I keep coming back to is **222x**.
 The climate is warming 222 times faster in the last decade than it was in the first 56 years of the record.
 That is not a linear problem.
 That is an exponential one.

 And yet our policy responses have been largely linear — slow committees, incremental targets, decade-long timelines.
 There is a fundamental mismatch between the speed of the problem and the speed of the response.

-The algorithm doesn't know about politics.
-It just finds where the math changed.
-The math changed in 1979.
-We've had 45 years.
+What should have been the funadamentally biggest concern to every nation and their leaders is nowhere seen as the top priority.
+In 2026 with wars raging in every corner of the world, oil and gas prices soaring record high per barrel and countries facing severe economic tensions I am now worried that will Environment policies even make a headline..

+WED 2026 is happening in Azerbaijan which sits in middle-east where the ugly war between US and Iran is happening.
+I wonder with what moral right the leaders of these nations even tell on June 5th when green activists and common public watches.

+All we can hope now is for some sense to prevail in these policy makers.
 ---

 ## What's Coming Next